 In an already semi-arid landscape with limited access to clean and safe water, climate change is creating drastic changes to rainfall patterns in the region, resulting in widespread drought and water shortages.
 The seasonal precipitation patterns are highly unpredictable, challenging the efficient management of water resources in the project zone.
 This is leaving devastating impacts […]

 It is common for community members in rural Cambodia to travel many kilometers by foot or pay prohibitive prices to access drinking water.
-The project has provided access to freshwater supply through the installation of 43 modern wells in 7 communities and maintaining watersheds, benefiting over 27,000 people*.
-These wells provide water for drinking, agriculture, […]
+The project has provided access to freshwater supply through the installation of 43 modern wells in 7 communities.
+These wells provide water for drinking, agriculture, livestock and local wildlife using modern technology […]